paras9o9/HobbyFi-Intent-Classifier/HobbyFi_Copilot_Report.md

 ## 5. Workflow Orchestration

-Write operations are modeled as a **Mastra Workflow with a suspend/resume step**, since a write action cannot complete within a single conversational turn — it must pause for vendor approval and resume upon confirmation.
+Write operations are modeled as a **Mastra Workflow with a suspend/resume step**, since a write action cannot complete within a single conversational turn, it must pause for vendor approval and resume upon confirmation.

 **Workflow steps:**